gombosc/WebDev_learning/README.md

 Day 8 - Check ( done with CSS, made a page, started javascript )

 Day 9 - Check ( finished javascript, started DOM, made a facebook example with javascript, used DOM to create a to do list)

+Day 10 - Check ( stuck at DOM, can barely figure everything out, created a list in which I can add, check and delete items)